Bandadad/Backbreak-Open-Pit-Bench-Stability/README.md

 - **Wedge Failure Simulation**: Models wedge formation from joint plane intersections.
 - **Combined Failure Mode Analysis**: Combines the outputs of planar and wedge failure models for a comprehensive stability analysis.

+## References

+Based on interpretations of the following documents:
+  NIOSH [2007].
+A user's guide for the Bplane, Bstepp, and Bwedge computer programs.
+  NIOSH Information Circular (IC) 9494.
+By Miller S, Whyatt J, Dwyer JG, McHugh E. Spokane,
+  WA: U.S. Department of Health and Human Services, Public Health Service, Centers for Disease Control and Prevention, National Institute for Occupational Safety and Health, DHHS (NIOSH) Publication No. 2007–108.

+  Miller, S.M., Girard, J.M., and McHugh, E. (2000).
+Computer modeling of catch benches to mitigate rockfall hazards in open pit mines.
+Pacific Rocks 2000, Balkema, Rotterdam, pp. 539-545.

+Wedge Solution is from:
+  Hoek, E. and Bray, J.W.
+(1981).
+Rock Slope Engineering, Revised 3rd edition, The Institution of Mining and Metallurgy, London, pp 341 - 351.

 ## Features

 - **Planar and Wedge Simulations**: Separate scripts to simulate and analyze both failure modes.